PlusAlphaConsulting/GenerateThumbnails/README.md

 This Visual Studio 2022 / VS Code Solution exposes an Azure Function that creates thumbnail(s) using ffmpeg.

 Ffmpeg will read directly the video file from Azure blob storage, generate the thumbnail(s) and upload them to a storage container.
 This function could be used to generate thumbnails with MediaKind MK/IO, for example.
+It has been tested my MP4 and ISMV files.

 ## How to publish the function to Azure